 Tips For Creating Maximalist Design In Small Spaces (Without The Chaos).

 1. Be intentional and purposeful.
 Showcase a collection only of the things you love.
 Maximalism in small spaces is not about pulling out everything you own and stuffing it into your home.
-It’s about curating a collection of things that define who you are or that tells a story.
+It’s about thoughtfully curating and displaying pieces that tell a story.
 Choose open and interesting shelving to display your beloved collection.

-2. Create an art wall that draws the eye up.
+2. Create an art wall that draw the eye upward.
 If you’re into art, designate a wall to display all of your favorite pieces.
 Do the same for photographs.
 Take art up to the ceiling to create the illusion of height in the room.
 Society 6 has some really unique wall art for every style!

 3. Add living things.
 Plants in maximalism design help to break up the space visually and are a great way to add diversity.
 It also helps the room feel a little less like an overstuffed museum.
 Be sure to add plants of all different sizes and shapes to create some dimension throughout the space.